maplesyrup-0606/Mercury/UBC/CPEN 4-1/CPSC 425/Lectures/Lecture 5.md

 So we have different color filters that record only certain wavelengths of light at a given pixel.
 (They pass only certain range of wavelengths.)
 ![[Screenshot 2024-10-17 at 8.32.19 PM.png]]

-We have to design choices:
+We have two design choices:
 1. What is the sensitivity functions $f(\lambda)$ to use for each filter?
 2. How can we spatially arrange these filters?